Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

-This is why we built Content Strategy, a brand-new SEO tool from HubSpot that helps you discover what to write about, organize it into topics that build authority, and track the ROI of your content efforts.
+The content strategy tool is a brand-new SEO tool from HubSpot that helps you discover what to write about, organize it into topics that build authority, and track the ROI of your content efforts.
 In this post, we'll walk through how you can use Content Strategy to effectively adapt to this shift in search.

 The Structure of Content in The Era of Modern Search

-Because searchers and search engines have changed, we need to change the way we create content.
-Instead of focusing solely on keywords, we should now think about topics that are relevant to our business and create comprehensive content around them.
-We call this model a Topic Cluster, as it's a series of content all connected by one topic designed to help build your authority in the eyes of search engines and readers.
+Because searchers and search engines have changed, you need to change the way we create content.
+Instead of focusing solely on keywords, you should now think about topics that are relevant to your business and create comprehensive content around them.
+This is called a topic cluster, as it's a series of content all connected by one topic designed to help build your authority in the eyes of search engines and readers.

-Each of these terms are described in greater depth in this Topics over Keywords blog post, but I'll briefly define them here.
+Each of these terms are described in greater depth in this blog post, but I'll briefly define them here:

 - Subtopic (aka cluster) Content - These are blog posts based on longer-tail keywords that relate back to the core topic.
 For example, if your core topic was video marketing, a subtopic may be the best live video platforms for technology companies in 2017.

 - Hyperlinks - This is what binds the whole strategy together.
-You should have a text-based hyperlink from your blog post (subtopic content) that points back to your pillar content.
-This is important becuase it shows Google that all of this content is related, and it provides a conversion path for visitors.
+You should have a text-based hyperlink from your blog post (subtopic content) that points back to your pillar page.
+This is important because it shows Google that all of this content is related, and it provides a conversion path for visitors.

 Determine Topics to Write About

-This is where you will define your core topic.
-Typically, core topics are broad terms that have a significant amount of search volume and are between 2-4 words.
+Typically, core topics are broad terms that have a significant amount of search volume and are between two and four words.
 For HubSpot, a good core topic would be inbound marketing, or inbound sales, or even sales qualification.
 These are all topics important to our business and our customers.